Why the church needs to meet together

 Let us consider how to provoke one another to love and good works, not forsaking our own assembling together, as the custom of some is, but exhorting one another; and so much the more, as you see the Day approaching.

-But think about this: through the difficult times, and the wonderful times - do I want the Lord to be with me?
+Through the difficult times, and the wonderful times - do I want the Lord to be with me?
 Or would a ‘long-distance’ relationship be sufficient?
 Of course I want Him to be with me, right near me!

 And God wants this of His children also.
 To be right there, with Him, and also with one another.